-One of the hydrogen atoms is missing in these fatty acids because of a double bond that is there between carbon molecules.
+One of the hydrogen atoms is missing in these fatty acids because of a double bond between carbon molecules.
 They are also known as MUFAs and are healthier fats.

-More than one hydrogen atom is missing here, and they are also called PUFAs.
+More than one hydrogen atom is missing here, also called PUFAs.
 They have health benefits; for example, omega-3 and omega-6 fatty acids are a part of this group.

 3. Trans Fats

 These are found in nature rarely but are common in processed foods.
-They are made when hydrogen molecules are added to unsaturated fats so that they become shelf-stable.
+They are made when hydrogen molecules are added to unsaturated fats to become shelf-stable.
 These are unhealthy and are regulated for usage.

 Best Foods for Fatty Acid